NISYSLAB/Emory-BMI-GSoC/README.md

 **Deliverables:**
 The student will work on our existing GUI codes for future developments.
 Our goal is to develop a user-friendly software package.

-Data pipeline- The GUI should support images (.png, jpg, tiff), texts (.csv, .txt), and signals as input data pipeline.
+Data pipeline- The GUI should support images (.png, jpg, tiff), texts (.csv, .txt), and signals as input.

 Operations- The GUI should have all the essential operations, which are required for building a deep learning model.

 Training and testing - The GUI needs to be developed in such as way so that anyone can create a new model and tweak existing models.